-If you are using GemBuilder for Smalltalk (GBS), you must also upgrade GBS to version 7.5, and update the client libraries that are used by GBS.
-Older versions of GBS cannot log into 3.1 due to changes in the shared library naming and requirements.
-See Chapter 6 on page 47 for using GBS with GemStone/S 64 Bit 3.1, and instructions on installing updated client libraries.
+If you are using GemBuilder for Smalltalk (GBS), you must also upgrade GBS to version 7.6.1, and update the client libraries that are used by GBS.
+Older versions of GBS are not compatible with v3.2.
+See Chapter 5 on page 41 for using GBS with GemStone/S 64 Bit 3.2, and instructions on installing updated client libraries.